zuknes/GmodRemoteTelegram/README.md

 /includes folder contains a few LUA files, which you can execute by default.

+**memes.lua and sent_header.lua are internal files and SHOULD NOT BE EDITED OR REMOVED!**

 **Example commands:**

       /sendfile servinfo - that will display all server info inside your telegram bot.